White House: Markets showing little worry about inflation | Business

 The White House believes it has an ally in the bond markets to make the case that inflation isn't an economic threat.

-As of Monday, the 5y5y was trading at 2.28per cent, an indication that annual inflation will be close to the Federal Reserve's 2per cent target.
+As of Monday, the 5y5y was trading at 2.28%, an indication that annual inflation will be close to the Federal Reserve's 2% target.
 The charts suggest that inflation expectations — despite the recent bump in prices — are within the realm of expectations over the past 15 years.
 They also show that market expectations of coming inflation have essentially been flat in recent months.

 "The underlying causes of inflation are supply chain disruptions, labor shortages and emergency stimulus which is boosting demand," said Bill Adams, an economist with PNC Financial Services.
 "All of these drivers of inflation will be less of an issue in the second half of the year."
-It's unclear whether the financial markets' relative calm reflects confidence that the Fed will raise interest rates should inflation stay elevated.
-Fed officials will end their June meeting on Wednesday, giving forecasts of economic performance and inflation and potential guidance about when they could lift their benchmark rate from near-zero.
+It's unclear whether the markets' relative calm reflects confidence that the Fed will raise interest rates should inflation remain elevated.
+Fed officials ended their June meeting on Wednesday with a median forecast suggesting inflation will be 3.4% this year and 2.1% next year.
+But that higher inflation this year comes with a median forecast of 7% economic growth, almost four times higher than the long-run estimate for growth.
+The projections suggest that the Fed will not raise its benchmark interest rate this year.

 "The latest data reinforce what too many Americans have been experiencing firsthand: The Biden administration's partisan spending bill has blunted our nation's economic recovery," McConnell said last week on the Senate floor.
 "Higher prices at the gas pump and grocery store.
 A tougher time for small businesses trying to staff up.''